 - Responsive customer service

+Here is an overview of cold email outreach tools to review if you are looking for it.
 As your sales team grows, members should collaborate using shared inbox software.
 Working from a shared inbox makes responding quicker and easier.

 Final thoughts on sales emails that get responses